-AntiTracker is available across all our native apps for Windows, macOS, iOS and Android.
+AntiTracker is available across all our native apps for Windows, macOS, Linux, iOS and Android.

-Please, note, the feature is not included in the IVPN app for Android distributed via the Play Store as Google will most likely ban it for providing the tools that are focused on blocking their services in the first place.
-If you wish to use the feature on your Android device, feel free to download the .apk file from our website.
-You will need to delete any previously installed version of IVPN app before installing from the .apk file.
+Please note: This feature is not included in the IVPN app for Android distributed via the Play Store as Google will most likely ban it for providing the tools that are focused on blocking their services in the first place.
+If you wish to use the feature on your Android device, feel free to download the .apk file from our website or install via F-Droid.
+You will need to uninstall any previously installed version of IVPN app before installing from the .apk file or from F-Droid.

-The AntiTracker can also be enabled on Linux based systems and routers by specifying the following DNS IP address - 10.0.254.2 (or 10.0.254.102 - when using the feature together with Multihop)
+The AntiTracker can also be enabled on routers and other manual connections by specifying the following DNS IP address -

 What is “Hardcore Mode”?

-Hardcore Mode extends the AntiTracker feature further by completely blocking all domains and services of the flagship bearers of the surveillance economy, such as Google and Facebook.
+Hardcore Mode extends the AntiTracker feature further by completely blocking all IP addresses and services owned by the flagship bearers of the surveillance economy, such as Google and Facebook.

-Do not be surprised to discover that everything linked to those corporations, starting from Youtube, Facebook, Instagram, Gmail and down to the widely used Google Search will not work once you switch to Hardcore Mode.
+Do not be surprised to discover that everything linked to those corporations, starting from Youtube, Facebook, Instagram, Gmail and down to the widely used Google Search and services using their IP addresses will not work once you switch to Hardcore Mode.